Perryman/qBarliman/.github/AIGUIDELINES.md

 ## Core Pattern: Observable View Model with Dependency Injection

 We use a metaclass-based observable pattern with dependency injection for PySide6 apps.
+Also, when encountering a series of if statements with various items, refactor them to use a common interface.
+This ensures that all items have the same input, and the concrete implementations handle the specific behaviors (strategy pattern).

 ```python
 # Core pattern example